 At the heart of this vision is a network, a web of intentional communities which are visible and accessible.
-A national Commission is about establishing a body for leadership and accountability.
+A national Commission is about establishing a body for Seventeenth Assembly - B3E - Act2: The Gift of the Spirit leadership and accountability.
 The idea for a national, multi-campus theological college is part of the vision for a network.
 It would connect with other institutions, communities of practice and networks within and beyond the life of the Uniting Church as part of the fulfilment of the vision.